astier/model-free-episodic-control/README.md

 **[Model-Free Episodic Control](http://arxiv.org/abs/1606.04460)**
 algorithm.
-This is a fork from [sudeepraja/Model-Free-Episodic-Control](https://github.com/sudeepraja/Model-Free-Episodic-Control) which is a modification of [ShibiHe/Model-Free-Episodic-Control](https://github.com/ShibiHe/Model-Free-Episodic-Control).
+This is a fork from [sudeepraja/Model-Free-Episodic-Control](https://github.com/sudeepraja/Model-Free-Episodic-Control) which itself is a modification of the original work from [ShibiHe/Model-Free-Episodic-Control](https://github.com/ShibiHe/Model-Free-Episodic-Control).

 # Dependencies
-* Python 2.7
+* Python 2
 * Numpy
 * SciPy
 * Matplotlib
 * OpenAI Gym
 * A reasonable CPU
-* Game Rom (put them in the rom directory)
+* Rom of your desired game (some example roms are already in the rom directory)

 # Running
 Within the terminal execute:

 `python run_episodic_control.py`

-To get more running details use:
+To change hyperparameters change them directly in the *run_episodic_control.py* file or pass them as options in the command line.
+To see all command line options run:

 `python run_episodic_control.py -h`.